ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Fixed-Length Dedicated Counter Length:
 : Care MUST be taken to select a counter bit-length that can properly handle the level of timestamp precision in use.
-  For example, millisecond precision SHOULD require a larger counter than a timestamp with nanosecond precision.
+  For example, millisecond precision generally requires a larger counter than a timestamp with nanosecond precision.
   General guidance is that the counter SHOULD be at least 12 bits but no longer than 42 bits.